caliper-io/caliper-docs/public/troubleshooting.md

 For us to correctly measure parts of your application, Caliper must be loaded after your framework has been initialized and before your code.

-If it is loaded after your application your javascript objects will not be instiated with the Caliper instrumentation.
+If it is loaded after your application your javascript objects will not be instantiated with the Caliper instrumentation.

 #### - Check the console for errors